Pssst! Listen more actively!

 Check-in: one minute per person, without interruption.

-Consultation fast: ten minutes of just asking questions, no tips.
+Consultation fast: ten minutes of asking questions only, no giving advice.

-Arrive: Before the conversation, close your eyes, take three deep breaths, and set your intention.
+Arrival: before the conversation, close your eyes, take three deep breaths, set your intention.
 Go.

 A moderated setting in the real world, with coffee and genuine listening.
-It's located in Munich's city center—and should be located everywhere.
+It's located in Munich's city center – and should be everywhere.

-This fits so wonderfully with what we at Connecting Humans stand up for every day: creating spaces where people come together, open up, and feel connected.
+This fits perfectly with what we at Connecting Humans get up for every day: creating spaces where people come together, open up and feel connected.

-Which of your next conversations needs an ear first – and only then an answer?
+Which of your next conversations needs to be listened to first – and only then answered?

 Listening with Connecting Humans

-We design formats in which teams practice active listening – low-threshold, practical, and effective.
+We design formats in which teams practice active listening – accessible, practical, and effective.
 We call this social fitness: skills that strengthen connection, trust, and collaboration.